Overview

 Details

-School arranged group project with the theme ‘Symbiosis’, which received such good feedback that we continued working on it as a side-project.
+Spark & Kling was our second school arranged group project, with the theme being ‘Symbiosis’, which received such good feedback that we continued working on it as a small side-project.

-Spark & Kling is a split-screen co-op puzzle platformer game where the players take advantage of their abilities and surroundings to escape the laboratory of a mad scientist.
+Spark & Kling is a split-screen co-op puzzle platforming game where the players take advantage of their unique elemental abilities and surroundings to escape the laboratory of a mad scientist.
+Whilst the game is mainly designed for co-operative play, it has no shortage of opportunities for the players to trick one another into their doom.

 Team